eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Introduction

 \section{Introduction}

 \Glspl*{ebc}, also known as dynamic vision sensors or neuromorphic cameras, are imaging sensors that operate differently from traditional frame-based cameras.
-Inspired by the exceptional motion perception abilities of winged insects, these cameras respond asynchronously to brightness or intensity changes with microsecond resolution \citep{camera1Lichtsteiner08, camera2Brandli14}. \Glspl*{ebc} offer significant advantages over traditional frame-based cameras: no motion blur, high dynamic range, high temporal resolution, and low latency \citep{camera3Gallego20}.
+Inspired by the motion perception of winged insects, these cameras respond asynchronously to brightness changes with microsecond temporal resolution \citep{camera1Lichtsteiner08, camera2Brandli14}. \Glspl*{ebc} offer significant advantages over traditional frame-based cameras: virtually no motion blur, high dynamic range, high temporal resolution, and low latency \citep{camera3Gallego20}.
 These unique properties make the \gls*{ebc} an ideal sensor to analyse dynamic scenes characterized by fast motion and rapid changes in lighting conditions.

 \Glspl*{ebc} and optical flow prediction are two complementary concepts that play an integral part in motion analysis in computer vision.
 Traditionally, optical flow prediction has relied on analysing a sequence of frames to infer motion patterns \citep{flowShah21}.
 However, \glspl*{ebc} present a new paradigm by providing an asynchronous and sparse representation of data in the form of a stream of events \citep{camera3Gallego20}.
-As such, many methodologies have been developed for event-based processing, though primarily for relatively simple scenes containing well-defined shapes, edges, and corners \citep{icpKueng16, probabilityZhu17, ekltGehrig20}.
-However, these methods have proven to be inefficient and computationally expensive in complex scenes.
+As such, many methodologies have been developed for event-based processing, aimed primarily at relatively simple scenes containing well-defined shapes, edges, and corners \citep{icpKueng16, probabilityZhu17, ekltGehrig20}.
+However, these methods have proven to be inefficient and computationally expensive in complex scenes \citep{trackingMessikommer23}.